 What will have happened already

-Your child will already have had their cleft lip and/or palate repaired surgically.
-They should also have been assessed (and treated) for any issues to do with hearing and speech.
+You child will already have had their cleft lip and/or palate repaired surgically.
+They will probably also have been assessed (and treated) for any issues to do with hearing and speech.

 The NHS standards state that by 5-6 years old, children with a cleft should have: